Be encouraged. Teaching Kindergarten subtraction is SO much easier than teaching addition and these videos can help with the practice.

 My favorite way to use the flash cards is to start by teaching subtraction with the answers forward.
-Then I say the equation and ask the student to repeat it three times.
-There's less coaching as they learn more so be patient in the beginning.
-The better foundation you lay the easier the rest of the school year will be.
+Then I say the equation and ask the kids to repeat it three times.
+There's less coaching as they learn more tables, so be patient in the beginning.
+The better foundation you lay at the beginning, the easier the rest of the school year will be.

-Most of my students learned their Math facts well simply repeating the equations with their answers three times each.
-We used the subtraction worksheets on which they copied the same equations three times each, too.
+Most of my kids learned their math facts well simply repeating the equations with their answers three times each.
+We used subtraction worksheets on which they copied the same equations three times each, too.
 Together this reinforced their knowledge of the answers.
-It's fun to see the children handy with their Math facts!
+It's fun to see the children handy and happy knowing their math facts!

 Mixing up the way to practice the equation helps them remember better which is why it is so nice to have our different kinds of subtraction worksheets and flash cards for practice.
-Some can be used for kindergarten subtraction worksheets and excellent review for later years.
+Some can be used for kindergarten subtraction worksheets and they're excellent review for first grade subtraction and later years.